CDCgov/prime-reportstream/prime-router/docs/proposals/0020-universal-metadata-search/0020-universal-metadata-search.md

 The graph above represents the use case where the initial report contains a single item with multiple results which is then split into multiple items (same concept as the previous graph), with the difference being that Receiver X is ultimately going to get both results.
 In this situation, there now needs to be a new step in the pipeline `MERGE` which is going to take the two FHIR bundles (Item 1.1 and Item 1.2) that were split from the original reported Item 1 and combine them back so that the receiver gets just a single item in the report.

+## Potential Solution #3: Re-implement tracing reports/items

+There are many possible ways that this could be done and would be a substantial lift for the team and would likely only make sense to do if we had clear requirements on what kind of searching needs, the SLA that each searching requirement needs to be held to (i.e. an API the website consumes vs. a query someone on the team runs ad-hoc) and most importantly what should be the atomic unit that the system tracks.

+Recording some possible solutions that have been discussed previously as starting point if the decision is made to re-implement.

+- Store this data in elasticsearch
+- Store all of this data in NoSQL store
+- Record events into a data solution like Azure Stream Analytics
+- Store all this data in a FHIR server separate from the pipeline

 ## Questions
 - Will most reports in the universal pipeline only contain a single item?